Our Vision is a thriving, healthy & safe community for our youth.

 Jefferson County Communities That Care is a coalition comprised of more than 100 stakeholders, community members, key leaders and youth.
 We use a structured, evidence-based community change process focused on preventing substance misuse, sexual/relationship violence and hopelessness/anxiety among youth in our community by reducing risk factors and improving protective factors.

-Save a Life Fentanyl Overdose Prevention Kits are being distributed to young adults in our community starting this Friday, September 18th in a rapid response partnership spearheaded by our sibling coalition, the Jefferson County Substance Use Partnership coalition.
-If you know a young adult (age 18 +) who know people who take pills, opioids, or other drugs could you please ask them to pick up a kit and/or spread the word on social media?
-They can pick up a kit with information and 50 free fentanyl test strips to pass out to friends by just stopping by O’Kane Park in Lakewood (Nederland street parking lot) on Friday afternoon, the 18th, between 3 and 4 PM.
+Save a Life Fentanyl Overdose Prevention Kits are being distributed a second time to young adults in our community on Friday, October 23rd from 3-4 PM in partnership with our sibling coalition, the Jefferson County Substance Use Partnership coalition.
+If you know a young adult (age 18 +) who knows people who take pills, opioids, or other drugs could you please ask them to pick up a kit and/or spread the word on social media?
+They can pick up a kit with information and 50 free fentanyl test strips to pass out to friends by just stopping by O’Kane Park in Lakewood (Nederland street parking lot) on Friday afternoon, the 23rd, between 3 and 4 PM.
 This will be anonymous and judgement free.

 For the past 2 years, Jefferson County Communities That Care has held focus groups and town halls with about 150 diverse youth from Jefferson County, Colorado, to find out what was behind youth substance misuse, violence, hopelessness and anxiety.
 What we found out was simple, and yet also profound.